SeanFromIT/studentloanbilltracker/USCongress.md

 **<a id="s796" target="_blank" href="https://www.popvox.com/us/federal/bills/115/s796">S.796 (Employer Participation in Repayment Act of 2017)</a>** -
 Expands Section 127 law (which allows employers to offer up to $5250 in annual education assistance) to include past education (student loan reimbursement), not just current and future (tuition reimbursement).
-Formerly H.R.
-3861 in the 114th Congress where it died in the House Committee on Ways and Means.

 Status: 3/30/2017 - Referred to the Senate Committee on Finance.